convergencelabs/javascript-examples/src/examples/buddy-list/README.md

 The example leverages [Vue.js](https://vuejs.org/) for the dynamic rendering of stat.

 # User Configuration
 Note that this example assumes a specific set of users exist in the Convergence domain.
 The set of user the example uses can be configured in the [users.js](users.js) file.
 These users can be selected to log in as, and will also be the users that show up in the buddy list.
+It should be noted that the username and password are set in the `users.js` file and that these must correspond to actual users in th domain.